jhuttner/rtcommit/README.md

 ## Dependencies for optional XMPP (IM) component.

-* xmpppy, a Python implementation of the XMPP protocol.
+* [xmpppy](http://xmpppy.sourceforge.net/), a Python implementation of the XMPP protocol.
 You will know it works when you can import 'xmpp' from the Python shell.
-[Get it here](http://xmpppy.sourceforge.net/)
 * An XMPP credentials file in your home directory.
 Filename: xmpp-config.json {
 		"username": "johns_username",